What is Apache Tapestry?

 The use of Maven and Gradle has let us move with great speed, providing preview releases and snapshots.

-Snapshots are intermediate versions of releases, with "-SNAPSHOT" at the end of the version number. keys off that -SNAPSHOT suffix and handles the dependency specially.
+Snapshots are intermediate versions of releases, with "-SNAPSHOT" at the end of the version number.
+Maven notices that -SNAPSHOT suffix and handles the dependency specially.
 It knows that snapshot releases can change frequently, so it will keep checking (at least once a day, maybe more often) to see if there's an updated version of the snapshot.

 A nightly build process on Tapestry's continuous integration server creates new snapshots every night.